apache/myfaces-tobago/readme.txt

 mvn install -Pall-modules

-Unfortunately you need two artifacts
+Unfortunately you need two artifacts for the 1.0.x branch

 el-api.jar and el-ri.jar

 from the facelet distribution

  http://facelets.dev.java.net

+You have to download the facelet 1.1.12 distribution (the el-api.jar and el-ri.jar has been renamed in the 1.1.13 version).

 Please install the missing public artifacts with